The Hymns and Carols of Christmas

 4. At the time, Mr. Hollister was Superintendent of the Sunday-School of St. Paul's Church, New Haven, CN.
 Return

-5. Also noted by Rev. Byron Edward Underwood, the author of "Bishop John Freeman Young: Translator of 'Stille Nacht'", The Hymn (official publication of The Hymn Society), October 1957, pp. 123-130).
+5. Rev. Byron Edward Underwood, the author of "Bishop John Freeman Young: Translator of 'Stille Nacht'", The Hymn (official publication of The Hymn Society), October 1957, pp. 123-130).
 This is a significant article in the history of the John Freeman Young translation.
 Because it is under copyright, it is not reproduced here.
+I was able to review a copy obtained on inter-library loan.
 Return

 Correction: